Clinical Trials (PDQ®)

 ARM A: Patients receive bevacizumab intravenously (IV) over 30-90 minutes on days 1 and 15.

-In all arms treatment repeats every 28 days in the absence of disease progression or unacceptable toxicity.
+In all arms, courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed periodically for 5 years.

-- Prior nephrectomy required, with the following exceptions:
+- Previous nephrectomy is required with the following exceptions:

-- Extensive liver metastases (> 30% of liver parenchymal) or multiple (> 5) bone metastases, making nephrectomy a clinically questionable procedure
+- Extensive liver (> 30% of liver parenchymal) or multiple (> 5) bone metastases, making nephrectomy a clinically questionable procedure

 - Unresectable primary tumor due to invasion into adjacent organs or encasing the aorta or vena cava

-- No history of allergic reactions attributed to Chinese hamster ovary cell products, other recombinant human antibodies, or compounds of similar chemical or biologic composition to sorafenib tosylate, temsirolimus, or bevacizumab
+- No history of allergic reactions attributed to Chinese hamster ovary cell products, other recombinant human antibodies, or compounds of similar chemical or biologic composition to sorafenib, temsirolimus or bevacizumab

 - No history of bleeding diathesis or coagulopathy